Lespremeto/leoatchina-vim/README.markdown

 There is variable `"smartcomplete"` in `"g:plug_groups"` contained in `.vimrc.local`, it means .vimrc will choose the completion engine according to the vim enviroment if `vim8/neovim` or `old version`, `python2/3` or `no python`, `windows` or `linux` or `mac`.
 I strongly advice you updete to vim8.0+ or neovim for advanced engine with better performance.

-By default, when `neovim` and `python3` support, `deoplete` for windows, `ncm2` for linux and mac, if nevovim without python but `node` and `yarn` are executable, `coc.nvim` will be install, otherwise `asyncomplete`.
+By default, with '+python3' support and not windows, `deoplete` for 'vim8', `ncm2` for 'neovim',  otherwise `asyncomplete`.
-If `vim8` , with python3 support , `deoplete` is the complete_engine, then if `node` and `yarn` are in `$PATH`, `coc.nvim` is the solution,  and `asyncomplete` in other situation.

 These engines have their semantic complete fuction with the help from other plugins relatively, which will be also installed, and will change with `g:plug_groups`.

 If you are install older vim7.4- (default installed by ubuntu , centos), `has("lua")` will yank `neocomplete`, and `not` will be `neocomplcache`.
-The two `neo` engines has barely semantic completion funtions, their finishments are completed with snippets support
+The two `neo` engines has barely semantic completion funtions, their finishments are completed with snippets support.

-You can also force to install the completion engine in `g:plug_groups`, just replace `smartcomplete` with it, but if the vim feature and enviroment not support the plug you choose, the engine will fall to `neocomplcache`.
+You can also force to install the completion engine in `g:plug_groups`, just replace `smartcomplete` with it, but if the vim feature and enviroment not support the plug you choose, the engine will fall to `neocomplcache` which is the one with the least requires.

-`youcompleteme` is the only complete engine that you must sepecially write into `g:plug_groups` while not be installed with `smartcomplete`, and is the one with the best performance.
-Since it is hard to install, I advice you not to write it in `.vimrc.local` only when you have a deep understanding to you system
+`youcompleteme` is the only complete engine that you must sepecially write into `g:plug_groups`,  which not be installed with `smartcomplete`, and is the one with the best performance.
+Since it is hard to install, I advice you not to write it in `.vimrc.local` untill you have a deep understanding to you system.

-It is such a complex to make all the completion shortcuts compatible, finally I used a series of unroute shortcuts when completion menu popup: `Tab` or `C-k` for trigger, if not triggered , switch to the next. `CR` or `C-j` for end completion(`C-e`, `C-y` still work ). `C-p`/`C-n` or `Up`/`Down` for previous/next selection.
+It is such a complex to make all the completion shortcuts compatible, finally I used a series of unroute shortcuts when completion menu popup: `Tab` or `C-k` for trigger, if not triggered , switch to the next. `CR` or `C-j` for end completion(`C-e`, `C-y` still work). `C-p`/`C-n` or `Up`/`Down` for previous/next selection.

 ### [YouCompleteMe](https://github.com/Valloric/YouCompleteMe)
 YouCompleteMe is a fast, as-you-type, fuzzy-search code completion engine for Vim.
 It has several completion engines